NordicSemiconductor/pc-nrfconnect-launcher/src/ipc/README.md

     channel (e.g. `checkForUpdate`) and another to register a handler for the messages on that same channel (e.g. `registerCheckForUpdate`).

-    Usually these two functions utelise a shared signature which is defined in a type above them.
+    Usually these two functions utilize a shared signature which is defined in a type above them.
 Usually the functions are defined by invoking functions from `infrastructure/mainToRenderer.ts` or
     `infrastructure/rendererToMain.ts` which also use that type.